kosmonautdnb/WatcomGL/README.md

 ## Simple OpenGL "Emulator"

 not finished yet.
 Just link GLIMPL.CPP and include GL.H to your WatcomC project.

-May also work in other environments.
+May also work in other (non Dos) environments.

 Current hot topics: barycentric coordinates cause polygon edges to be calculated incorrectly (in seldom cases).